the-innovation-game/satisfiability-challenge/README.md

     ```
     * if you need randomness, use the provided `System.Random` instance: `this.Random`

-3. If you want to give up on the challenge (e.g. maybe its unwinnable), you should return an empty `List`
+3. If you want to give up on the challenge (e.g. maybe its unsolvable), you should return an empty `List`

 4. Your algorithm class name and filename must be `<algorithm_name>.cs`